 The reason I’m bringing this topic up now is because I read some criticisms about the “Oh You Sexy Geek Panel” wherein the author digs in pretty hard against the opinions of model Adrianne Curry.
 I don’t mind the criticisms.
 I find their timing “interesting.”
 Jill Pantozzi alerted the twitter feed that Adrienne “got into trouble” for her Aeon costume.
 Adrianne had a problem in the past in her Slave Leia outfit when she was outside on a break and someone not attending the con, reached under her loin cloth.
 It sparked outrage from fans and con-goers but also controversy from people who dislike the Slave Leia outfit.

 So why was Adrianne into any trouble for her AEON FLUX outfit?
 It’s a known eye candy design revealing about as much as possible.

 But here’s the thing… apparently a woman wearing nipple prosethics and a clear G-string with a plastic dragon covering her pubic triangle was walking the con floor.
 The photo is from Neil Grey’s public tumblr.
 First of all, I’m concerned for that girl’s well being.
 It looks like she’s got exceptionally huge bruises on both her thighs that she’s tried to cover up.
 Now, I don’t know her at all – maybe they aren’t bruises or maybe she got them “consentually.”
 But otherwise, I’m in the WTF group on this.
-This is not cosplay and it should not be allowed ON A CON FLOOR.
+(Edit: People said the marks were supposed to be ashes from her fire birth of a dragon or something).
+This is not all ages cosplay and it should not be allowed ON A CON FLOOR.
 In a private party – yes.
 On her own website – yes.
 On a paid website – yes.
 But NOT at a convention.